Recommended for you:

 Years 1 to 7

 Most owners feed adult dogs two half-portions a day.
 How much is that?
 It depends on your dog.
 Measure food, rather than eye-balling it, to make sure your dog is getting the right amount each day.
 Keep an eye on your dog for signs of weight gain, and cut down on food if necessary under the supervision of your vet.
-Some of the signs your dog is overweight include not being able to feel his ribs, loss of a discernible waist, pads of fat over the hips and base of the tail and a waddling gait.
+Some of the signs your dog is overweight include not being able to feel their ribs, loss of a discernible waist, pads of fat over the hips and base of the tail and a waddling gait.

 Your dog is getting older, a little slower perhaps.
 You have to remember dogs age more quickly than people do, so major health changes occur much earlier in life.
-Choose a food, like Science Diet Senior Vitality, formulated with ingredients to support brain function, energy, a healthy immune and digestive system and a luxurious coat.
+Choose a food, like Science Diet Senior foods, formulated with ingredients to support brain function, energy, a healthy immune and digestive system and a luxurious coat.
 Food formulated for aging pets also takes into consideration that they have likely slowed down — this includes their metabolism.
-Dog foods like Senior Vitality help give your older pup the right amount of calories, while including additional nutrients to help him get his youthful spirit back.
+Dog foods like Senior Vitality help give your older pup the right amount of calories, while including additional nutrients to help them get that youthful spirit back.

 Caring for a Senior